Lincoln no longer under boil order

-The city of Lincoln said it’s no longer under a boil order on Tuesday.
+The city of Lincoln said on Tuesday the community is no longer under a boil order.

 The issues with the new water line began last week on Jan.
 21, after they turned it on.
 Lincoln residents reported discolored, cloudy and smelly water.